 Geoscience BC has compiled geothermal maps and reports for the Mount Meager area to help unlock the economic potential of this sustainable energy source.

 Geothermal energy resources can provide baseload power and heat (direct use), bringing potential economic development opportunities, particularly for remote communities.
-But, characterising geothermal resources and assessing their potential can be a risky and expensive exercise.
+But, characterizing geothermal resources and assessing their potential can be a risky and expensive exercise.
 In addition, much existing data regarding Mount Meager’s geothermal potential was not publicly available.

 This Mount Meager geothermal data compilation project: